-- The initial term will expire before the portable family will be issued a voucher by the receiving PHA; - The family decides to return to the Housing Authority's jurisdiction and search for a unit there; - The family decides to search for a unit in a third PHA's jurisdiction.
+- The initial term will expire before the portable family will be issued a voucher by the receiving PHA (For term-limited programs, extensions will only be granted up to one month prior to the family's program termination date); - The family decides to return to the Housing Authority's jurisdiction and search for a unit there; - The family decides to search for a unit in a third PHA's jurisdiction.
 In such cases, the policies on extensions set forth in the Chapter 8 of this Administrative Plan will apply, including the requirement that the family apply for an extension in writing prior to the expiration of the initial term.